AcademySoftwareFoundation/tac/process/lifecycle.md

 *   Community and contributor growth assessment
     *   The current number of contributors and committers, and the number of different organizations contributing to the project.
     *   Demonstrate a sustained flow of commits / merged contributions
+    *   A healthy number of end-users within the visual effects and motion picture industries that have adopted the project and that are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
     *   A credible plan for developing a thriving user community, in particular expanding the number of committers and contributors?
     *   Outline of the plan for the project to complete the requirements for Adopted Stage
 * Obtain an affirmative vote of the TAC.